rebeccacxy/NewsSentimentAnalysis/README.md

 The BERT model performed the best, and obtained a consistent accuracy of ~85%.

-For data preprocessing, I used stemming and lemmatization.
-The latter performed better in terms of accuracy after being fed into the neural network.
+For data preprocessing, stopwords were removed and the stemmed and lemmatized text were derived with NLTK.
+Lemmatized text performed better than stemmed text in terms of accuracy, after being fed into the neural network.

 Overall, I ranked 3rd in the NUS Fintech internal kaggle competition.